-The Leonberger, or Leo, is a giant dog with a hard-working spirit and a gentle disposition that hails from the city in Germany after which it was named.
+The Leonberger, or Leo, is a thick-coated giant dog with a hard-working spirit and a gentle disposition that hails from the city in Germany after which it was named.
 Although the breed almost went extinct in World War I, it was saved—and thankfully so, as the breed is intelligent, noble, and very loyal.
 Leonbergers make excellent working dogs but are also calm and affectionate companions.
 Mature males develop a pronounced lion-like mane, adding to their distinguished appearance, and some say the dog looks bear-like, instead.

 - GROUP: Working